fnal-cpc/bootcamp/Git/README.md

 And once you are ready you can push `git push origin master`.

+## Cloning

+Git/GitHub allows you to get public code in your local machine, perform different changes and contribute if you'd like to.
+You can either fork a repository (by pushing the fork button) or clone (you can push the green button (Clone/Download) in the repository and copy the path, then in a terminal you can do: `git clone https://github.com/GITHUB_ORG/GITHUB_REPO.git`.
+After this you can use, modify the code, etc. (As allowed by the code license).

 ## Branches

 Git allows you to do parallel development in the so-called branches.
 Once you create a branch, the modifications